steeletyphoon/fundamentals-1/hello/03/README.md

 ![Solarized Color Palette](http://ethanschoonover.com/solarized/img/solarized-palette.png)

-Most classes would stop right here and call this "hello world" complete but let's add some color and learn about ***operators***.
+Most classes would stop right here and call this "hello world" complete but let's add some color and learn about ***import*** and
+***operators***.
 Somehow programming is more fun with colors and these days adding color to terminal programs is pretty easy.
 Most terminals are still limited to 16 colors so we will use the [Solarized Dark Theme](http://ethanschoonover.com/solarized), our favorite here at SkilStak.
 What are the colors you ask?
 Type `colors` on the command-line to see: